 The needs of the children drastically change as they get older.
 A two-year-old child needs a lot less in terms of daily necessities than a teenager.
 A 16-year-old may need such things as car insurance, a college education, sports and activities fees, tutors, and other costs where the one parent may need to seek additional support to pay those costs.

-The court is completely willing and available for these kind of matters to be heard.
+The court is completely willing and available for these kinds of matters to be heard.
 They understand that it is not the obligation of one parent to be solely responsible for incurring all of these kinds of costs.
 Thus, a petition to change child support is perfectly acceptable.

 There may be instances where one parent has lost a job or that the amount of money they are making in their job has drastically increased.
 These are perfectly valid reasons for someone to return to court seeking to adjust the child support payment.
 If they are unable to pay the kind of support necessary because of a lack of income, something should be considered.
 Conversely, if one parent is making a much larger amount of money, then they should be responsible for paying a larger share of the costs or care of the children.

 There is also the instance where one parent may have children from another person, so they have additional obligations to meet.
 This can lead to a reduction in child support payments as well.

 There are also those instances where the two parents have agreed to an amount that should be paid, but one parent has not been forthcoming of exactly the amount of money that they are making each month.
 This can lead one parent to determine that they should seek additional money to help care for their child.